-Whether you’re a budding palaeontologist or the kids are big fans of the new Jurassic Park: Fallen Kingdom, this list of fantastic dinosaur days out will keep the whole family entertained.
+Whether you’re a budding palaeontologist or the kids are big fans of Jurassic Park, this list of fantastic dinosaur days out will keep the whole family entertained.

 The UK is home to several amazing dinosaur parks, where you can see models of these life-size beasts in where we understand to have been their natural habitats.
 If geology is more your thing, then there are plenty of amazing fossil hunting spots along the stunning seaside coastline.